Login or Register for FREE!

 Last edited by arven.
 Register to edit

-Tags: band plan operating procedures arrl chapter 6 arrl module 14
+Tags: band plan operating procedures section8.3

 What term describes an amateur station that is transmitting and receiving on the same frequency?